 Presents for Presence

 One way to support the dharma with your gifts is to buy from shops that help fund meditation centers.
 Right livelihood is the guiding principle of the Monastery Store.
-The shop, which sells supplies for Buddhist practice, is staffed by residents and volunteers at the upstate New York-based Zen Mountain Monastery, where they are trained in “work practice” or “sacred labor” as part of the Mountains and Rivers Order of late American Zen teacher John Daido Loori.
+The shop, which sells supplies for Buddhist practice, is staffed by residents and volunteers at the upstate New York-based Zen Mountain Monastery, where they are trained in “work practice” or “sacred labor” as part of the Mountains and Rivers Order founded by the late American Zen teacher John Daido Loori.
 The store also puts an emphasis on responsible environmental practices.
 I can personally recommend the buckwheat zafu, or meditation seat, and their plush “bodhi seat” zabuton, which I bought two years ago after repeated efforts to get my left leg to stop falling asleep and have been happily using ever since.
 They also have a wonderful selection of low-smoke incense for those who want to maintain an altar with a sensitive nose.
 But for gifts outside of the Zen tradition, shoppers will need to look elsewhere.

 The Namse Bangdzo bookstore at the Karma Triyana Dharmachakra (KTD) in Woodstock, New York, also carries shrine and practice supplies, including meditation cushions, malas, and incense, as well as items that are specific to Tibetan Buddhism and might be harder to find, such as a bumpa ritual vase or a kapala, or skullcup, used in some Vajrayana practices.